ebi-ait/projects-index/README.md

     end
 ```

+### Updating of project catalogue in core to include latest projects
+At the moment, this is done via [this CRON job](https://github.com/ebi-ait/ingest-kube-deployment/tree/master/cron-jobs/update-project-catalogue).
+The job will update core with all of the latest information for projects in the catalogue so that they appear in the catalogue.

 #### Continuous Integration

 CI is done in GitLab but only those in the `ebiwd` namespace have access to see progress of the pipeline.
 So, unit tests are also ran using GitHub actions (see `.github/workflows/ci.yml`) so that any unit test and build errors are caught.